carolekoziol/recipes/docs/main_course/paella.md

 	2. Add the onions and sauté until they become translucent (about 3 minutes).
 	3. Add the mushrooms, tomatoes and salt.
 Sauté until most of the liquid has evaporated from the pan (about 4-5 minutes).
 	4. Add the lima beans, asparagus, artichoke hearts, garlic and smoked paprika.
 Mix and sauté for 30 seconds.
-	5. Add the rice (cook it long enought to make sure it gets mixed with all the veggies) mix well quickly.
+	5. Add the rice (cook it long enough to make sure it gets mixed with all the veggies).
+Mix well quickly.
-	6. Fish out the saffrin threads fromt he broth and toss them.
+	6. Fish out the saffron threads from the broth and toss them.
-	7. Pour the warm broth over the rice misture, stir in and scrape down the sides.
+	7. Pour the warm broth over the rice mixture, stir in and scrape down the sides.
 	8. Bring the pan to a strong simmer, cover and reduce the heat to medium-low.
 Let it simmer until all the water is absorbed in the pan (about 30-40 minutes).
 	9. Drizzle with lemon juice and add paprika over the top.